liferay/liferay-docs/develop/tutorials/articles/audience-targeting/accessing-the-content-targeting-api.markdown

     </ul>

 This logic uses the `UserSegment` object to list the existing user segments in the Portal.
 That's it!
-By simply importing the `UserSegment` and `UserSegmentLocalServiceUtil` classes into your files, you have direct access to your portal's user segments via the Content Targeting Java API.
+By importing the `UserSegment` and `UserSegmentLocalServiceUtil` classes into your files, you have direct access to your portal's user segments via the Content Targeting Java API.